-ppendix 4 огоир i iliuliigs ser Group Meeting Write-Ups Estimated storage need is the equivalent to approx. 2 large containers.
-Group Lancefield Agricultural Society Meeting date: 5 December 2023 Findings The Lancefield Show is 150 years old, however, has not run continuously during that period.
-The Show has operated in its current form for approx. 20 years, with the 2023 Show being the first one for 3 years due to COVID and floods.
-It is held on the 3 rd Sunday of October each year.
-It attracts an estimated 3,500 - 5,000 attendees.
+Group Findings Estimated storage need is the equivalent to approx. 2 x large containers.
 Getting access to the trotting track is difficult.
 Power bollards - there is one near the cricket clubrooms one near the phone tower, and power is available from the Laurie Green Pavilion.
 Additional power access points are required throughout the park - ideally near the scoreboard and one near the public toilets.
 Tree management is an ongoing issue.
 Upgrading or sealing some of the internal roads is supported.
-Club was established in 1953 and moved to Lancefield Park in 1956.
+Lancefield Small Bore Rifle Club Club was established in 1953 and moved to Lancefield Park in 1956.
 It is affiliated with Target Rifle Victoria.
-Club accommodates the following disciplines: Air Rifle (10m &amp; 20m), Prone Rifle (20m) and Bench Rest (20m) Facility Use Monday: 7.30pm - 10pm Wednesday: 7.30pm - 10pm Competition season is winter.
+Meeting date: Club accommodates the following disciplines: Air Rifle (10m & 20m), Prone Rifle (20m) and Bench Rest (20m) 5 December 2023 Facility Use Monday: 7.30pm - 10pm Wednesday: 7.30pm - 10pm Competition season is winter.
 Club uses the football home change room as its 10m Air Rifle range, and also the First Aid room is shared.
 Facility Issues/ Opportunities The football clubs leave equipment in the change room which means that the Club cannot set up their air rifle equipment.
 Biggest clash is during summer when the football clubs conduct pre-season training on Monday &amp; Wednesday.
 No disabled facilities are available.
 Disabled access needs to be improved; the access ramp and the disabled car parking are not compliant.
-Facility Use The entire park and the trotting track are used for the Lancefield Show.
-Most areas used are flexible but the following describes the layout for the 2023 Show: Organisation displays around Bowling Club (eg. Landcare etc.) Food Vans near the playground Dog Trials - east of Main oval Poultry and Sheep - shelter near toilet block Woodchop - south of toilet block (permanent location) Skate park - exhibition and lessons Tractor Pull - dirt road south of Skatepark Animal Nursery south side of Main oval Megafauna area - archaeological displays/ demonstrations Laurie Green Pavilion - Arts and Crafts Oval 2 - has been used as a rodeo venue Main oval - carnival rides Lancefield Small Bore Rifle Club Meeting date: 5 December 2023 Require onsite storage for equipment, which is currently stored off site at a committee member's property.
-Two days are required pre-Show to transport equipment from offsite and one day returning it to the off-site storage.
-For the sustainability of the Show and its volunteers, an onsite storage solution is required.
 Lancefield Equestrian Group Lancefield Equestrian Group (LEG) was established in 1985, and is affiliated with Horse Riding Club Association of Victoria